blynkkk/blueprints/ESP32 Header Demo/README.md

 ## 4. Header breakdown

-Here's a quick dive into Header structure.
+Here's a quick dive into Header Constructor structure.
 You can add labels such as Connection Status and Last Reported timestamp, display an image inside the device's header, or assign Standalone Pages to the Header Buttons.
 Experiment with colors and background images to make it more visually appealing.
 ![mobile-header-constructor-overview](https://github.com/blynkkk/blueprints/assets/120122081/7644c6a7-1ab6-4dee-9cf4-c8fb60c82d1b)